Article· Foundations· beginner

 Always test.
 Send yourself the email.
 Create the dummy invoice.
 Make sure the data flows correctly.
 We've seen businesses accidentally send 47 identical emails to the same client because they didn't test the automation first.

-Mistake 4: Forgetting to Monitor
+Mistake 4: forgetting to monitor

 Automations need maintenance.
 Apps update.
 Connections break.
 Check your automations once a month.
 Make sure they're still running.